Non-local correlation effects due to virtual spin-flip processes in itinerant electron ferromagnets: Theory

 which can also be written as

 where

 represents a magnon mediated effective interaction.
+Analogous expressions have been derived in several reports using different theoretical approaches \cite{Vignale1985b,Ng1986,Schweflinghaus2014,Bouaziz2020}.
 Finally, the self energy is used to renormalize the electronic Green function obtained from the local density approximation (LDA) by means of the Dyson equation

 with the LDA Green function $G^0$.
 The use of quantities readily available in the TDDFT substantially reduces the numerical burden, comparing to analogous expressions involving the screened Coulomb interaction \cite{Zhukov2004,Sasioglu2010,Aryasetiawan1999,Springer1998,Karlsson2000} and allows to address large systems like NiMnSb and in the future two dimensional heterostructures.
+In practice, the calculation of the electron-magnon interaction with the TDDFT susceptibility is still problematic as the susceptibility is needed for an immense number of energy points.
+To reduce the number of points the fluctuation-dissipation theorem can be utilized \cite{Vignale2005}.
+After the calculation the spectral weights